Pests

 Symptoms

-• leaves appearing faded or dusty compared to their normal color
+• leaves that look generally faded or dusty compared to their normal saturated color, as if a thin film were sitting on top

-• fine webbing on the underside of leaves in moderate infestations
+• fine webbing strung across the underside of leaves or spanning between the growing tip and a nearby leaf in moderate infestations

-• under a magnifying glass, tiny specks that visibly move across the leaf underside
+• under a magnifying glass, tiny specks on the leaf underside that visibly shift position when disturbed

 Causes